15th - 18th Century

 1882-1898

-New Church Hall replaces Tithe Barn, retaining and incorporating the rear (north) wall of the barn.
-From 1889 OS map onwards the hall is labelled a Sunday School.
-It will have been at this time that the 17th century stone chimney stack to rear (west) of Vicarage will have been rebuilt in brick 20th Century
+A new Church Hall replaced the Tithe Barn, retaining and incorporating the rear (north) wall of the barn.
+From the 1889 OS map onwards, the hall is labelled a Sunday School.
+It was around this time that the 17th-century stone chimney stack to the rear (west) of the vicarage was rebuilt in brick.

 1958